AnanyaKumar/lambda-plus-plus/_posts/2015-05-13-final-writeup.md

 ## Implementation

+Arbitrary Lambda Functions

-Arbitrary Lambda Functions: All code outside of calls to the Sequence library is executed identically by every node in the MPI cluster.
+All code outside of calls to the Sequence library is executed identically by every node in the MPI cluster.
 This allows the Sequence library to operate on generic functions (even those that require "variable captures"), since every node has access